 *The SDSU Rodeo Coalition held its first meeting in Sioux Falls on Jan.
 23, 2019.
-Participants are: Phil Baird (Mission), Victoria French Blatchford (Brookings), David Chicoine (Brookings), Sam Cordes (Chicago), Kirk Cordes (Rapid City), Patty Dewey (Rapid City), Dana Dykhouse (Sioux Falls), Craig Korkow (Omaha), Elsie Meeks (Pine Ridge), Don Reichert (Hartford), Harlan Schott (Vermillion), David Sietsema (Mitchell), Boyd Waara (Philip), Mary Williams (Wall), Myron Williams (Wall), and Jim Woster (Sioux Falls).
-SDSU is represented on the Coalition by Joe Cassady, John Killefer, and Ron Skovly; and the SDSU Foundation is represented by Mark Sandager and Clay Hoffman.
+Current participants are Phil Baird (Mission), David Chicoine (Brookings), Sam Cordes (Chicago), Kirk Cordes (Rapid City), Patty Dewey (Rapid City), Dana Dykhouse (Sioux Falls), Craig Korkow (Omaha), Cheryl Porch (Wanblee), Don Reichert (Sioux Falls), Dave Sietsema (Mitchell), Jamie Thompson (Brookings), Julie Thorstenson (Eagle Butte), Boyd Waara (Philip), Mary Williams (Wall), Myron Williams (Wall) and Jim Woster (Sioux Falls).
 Don Reichert and Sam Cordes serve as co-leaders of the Coalition.

 The sport of rodeo is an American tradition with origins in the cattle industry of the Southwestern and Western U.S. Historically, almost all the top rodeo talent came from these regions.
 However, that has changed dramatically over the past several decades.
 For example, at the professional level, ten World Champions were crowned in December 2018.
 All ten were from east of the 100th meridian with two from our neighbor to the east: Iowa.
 As another example and at a different level of competition, the 2018 National High School Champion in bareback riding was from New York.